 All submitted films must comply with the Submissions Guidelines including deadlines, exhibition format, entry material, etc. NO LATE SUBMISSIONS WILL BE ACCEPTED.

-Your film will be watched, in its entirety, by at least 5 people so we suggest that you submit your film as early as possible.
+Your film will be watched, in its entirety, by multiple people so we suggest that you submit your film as early as possible.

 Every precaution will be taken to safeguard all materials sent to the Festival but the Festival is not responsible for damage to submitted materials incurred by shipping to or from the Festival.